The Five Best Table Setting Tips for Fall

 Somehow it worked.
 And it was so much fun!
 If I end up hosting everyone again this year I will have to figure out how to sit everyone together.
 I might set the table in the Carriage House but I don’t know.
 I will figure it out and share it with you for sure.

-Reuse Last Year’s Fall Decor
+#5 Reuse Last Year’s Fall Decor

 Don’t tell anyone but I recycle fall decor every year!
 Two years ago I added copper foil on top of the green pumpkins I had used the year before.
-Then I added copper and pink foil and fabric to pumpkins.
+Another time I added copper and pink foil and fabric to pumpkins.
 Don’t be intimidated and think you need to buy all new decor.
 Shop your own home and get out some paint or craft supplies!

 Watch My Amazon Live